-At the end of the post you can hear back-to-back, for comparison, the demo version, final mix and mastered version of ‘Wave Patterns’.
+At the end of the post you can hear the demo version, final mix and mastered version of ‘Wave Patterns’ back-to-back.

 So I subjected my track to a good amount of music production.

-Listening to the demo of ‘Wave Patterns’, the track gave me a calm feeling and I found myself imagining a time-lapse sunset.
-After consciously identifying that this track had a laid-back vibe, my main aim throughout my music production was to enhance it.
+When listening to the demo of ‘Wave Patterns’, the track gave me a calm feeling and I found myself imagining a time-lapse sunset.
+After consciously identifying the track’s laid-back vibe, my main aim throughout my music production was to enhance it.

 A slower tempo performance and stripped-out mix helped this to happen, along with considered mix placement of synths and guitar so that no sounds competed.
 In some cases, I achieved this by changing the rhythm of certain melodies in order to achieve more cohesion and less chaos.
 In other cases, I made edits to the track’s stems to remove unnecessary instrumentation.

-Always during production, the calm vibe of the track was at the front of my mind.
-I watched sunset time-lapse videos (with the video sound muted) to keep my mind in that place.
-For this song, I knew I was on the right track when the music really complemented the video.
+During production, the calm vibe of the track was always at the front of my mind.
+I watched sunset time-lapse videos to keep my mind in that place.
+I knew I was on the right track when the music really complemented the video.

 I went on to create a well-balanced, spacious final mix through a process of listening at different times of the day and on different monitors.
-I was happy to call the mix finished when the track washed over me, with nothing in the mix jarring me out of its hushed ambience.
+I was happy to call the mix finished when the track washed over me, with nothing jarring me out of its hushed ambience.

 I mastered the track with a fresh ear some months later.

 The master takes the strength of the final mix and reinforces it.
 It sounds polished and complete.
-I made the ethereal synths that pan from left to right clearer and bolder, the lead guitar sharper and the crunchy bass warmer, anchoring the listener in the track’s soundscape.
+The ethereal synths that pan from left to right are clearer and bolder, the lead guitar is sharper and the crunchy bass is warmer, anchoring the listener in the music.